ROCm/rocSOLVER/docs/source/userguide_install.rst

     ./install.sh -dc

 By combining c and d flags, the installer will also install all the external dependencies required by rocSOLVER clients.
-The -d flag only needs to be used once.
-For subsequent invocations of install.sh it is not necessary to rebuild the dependencies.

 .. code-block:: bash